learn-co-curriculum/spring-mod-1-serialization/README.md

 1. `FileInputStream`: this class will let us read the byte stream from the serialized version of the object from a file
-2. `ObjectInputStream`: this clas will let us convert the byte stream version of the object into an in-memory object
+2. `ObjectInputStream`: this class will let us convert the byte stream version of the object into an in-memory object

 The code to de-serialize our `Person` object looks like this: